Drug trade in West Africa: Transport

 The World Drug Report stated, “The cocaine found in Africa originated mainly in Colombia and Peru and frequently transited through Brazil”.
-Heroin often travels through Southeast Asian regions, such as Thailand, and through Western Asian countries through a mix of overland routes and air transport by way of couriers.
+Heroin often travels through Southeast Asian regions, such as the Golden Triangle region of northern Thailand, and through Western Asian countries through a mix of overland routes and air transport by way of couriers.
 These substances are then transferred from West Africa to North America, Europe, and South Africa by employing direct transit routes and criminal network routes aided by the West African diaspora.
 In some cases, traffickers even used unsuspecting international travellers as couriers, by having them place unmarked bags in their luggage in exchange for payment.

 Container ships and private yachts were originally used for transporting cocaine from Latin America to West Africa, but since overseas police began guarding the ocean more stringently, cartels started using second-hand cargo aircraft to deliver cocaine to West Africa.
 Airplanes can be easily obtained, and pilots willing to fly these planes are just as easy to hire.
 Due to West Africa's unreliable national radar networks and coverage, narco-flights are able to fly into the region without detection.
 Illegal drugs were smuggled into Europe from Guinea-Bissau using air freighters and commercial airliners that used “mules”, or human vessels, who would swallow condoms full of cocaine in order to bypass airline security.

 Drugs are smuggled across West African countries using a variety of techniques.
 When traveling on overland routes, traders hide substances with other products such as charcoal, cocoa, and fruit, to conceal the smell and appearance at different police checkpoints.
 Products are also moved by way of taxis and individual vehicles during times when government posts and trade routes are unregulated, and the chance of detection is significantly lower.
 Lastly, drug traffickers will also pay law enforcement and border officials to move substances through land and sea routes freely and without punishment.